wow-signal-dev/metadata-remote/README.md

 - 📁 Bulk operations: Apply metadata to all files in a folder
 - ⌨️ Keyboard navigation: Arrow keys, tab switching, and shortcuts
 - 🎛️ Three-pane interface: Folders, files, and metadata editing
+- 🔍 File filtering: Quick search to filter files by name in large folders
 - ▶️ In-browser playback: Files can be played through the web interface
 - 🔄 File renaming: Direct file management through the web interface
 - 🌙 Modern dark UI: Responsive design with resizable panes